EdinsonLeandro/HackerRank/README.md

 ## Skills
-The following table lists the skills I have practiced in HackerRank.
+In the following table, you can see the sort of the challenges that I have solved so far in HackerRank.

 | Specialized  Skills  | Description  |
 |:--------------------:|:---------------:|